The school will update this page with the latest information. Please check this on a frequent basis for the latest news

 HOW WILL MY CHILD CONTINUE LEARNING IF THEY ARE AT HOME?

-If your child is self-isolating or has COVID-19, the class teacher will provide a pack that will last up to 14 days – we will drop this at your house and if your child is well enough, we would like you to encourage your child to complete the pack.
-In the event of a short absence (such as waiting for a test result) we will ask you whether you would like a pack or if you want to wait for the results.
+If your child is self-isolating and has COVID-19, the class teacher will provide a pack that will last up to 10 days – we will drop this at your house and if your child is well enough, we would like you to encourage your child to complete the pack.

 If you have any questions, please ring the school on 01995 603622 or e-mail: